 Official tournament rules for National Bass West events.
 "Lake specific" revisions or exemptions, should any be necessary, will be posted on the National Bass West website or announced at the mandatory rules meeting prior to the competition.
 Meeting may be as you sign-up for the event.
 National Bass West reserves the right to refuse any entry into its team tournaments at the discretion of the tournament authority.

 Participation in each tournament is open to all members in good standing in National Bass West.
 Non-members may join National Bass West by enclosing $35 membership fee with the entry, $20 for each additional family member.
-At least one team member must be 18 years or older.

 It is the sole responsibility of the boat owner to carry and have proof of adequate public liability insurance covering them and passengers.
 All contestants are required to sign a waiver absolving the tournament sponsors, co-sponsors and their employees from any responsibility for any damage or personal injury sustained as a result of their participation in the tournament or related activities.
 Contestants are required to have in their possession and provide proof of insurance on demand by the tournament director.
 All participants agree to hold harmless National Bass West, officers, directors and agents.